matrix-org/matrix-spec-proposals/proposals/4028-push-all-encrypted-events-except-for-muted-rooms.md

 ## Unstable prefix

 During development the new push rule shall use `org.matrix.msc4028.encrypted_event` instead of `.m.rule.encrypted_event`.
-Contrary to the stable push rule, this unstable one should not be enabled by default until the clients are ready to support a minimum this MSC.
+Caution: this unstable push rule will be enabled by defaut like the stable push rule, the server owners should wait for the clients to support a minimum this MSC before enabling the MSC server side.

 ## Dependencies